 Associations that lack strong intellectual property protections stand to lose more than assets: they stand to lose control over their image, reputation and message.

-So, exactly what does it take to safeguard your original content?
-How can you prevent your association from be devalued or defamed?
-How can keep what you share from being improperly re-shared?
-And who owns the photos, text, designs and ideas you republish on the Web and in conferences, email, videos or other venues?
+So what exactly does it take to safeguard your original content?
+How can you prevent your association from being devalued or defamed?
+How can you keep what you share from being improperly re-shared?
+And who owns the photos, text, designs and ideas you republish on the web and in conferences, emails, videos or other channels?

-Here’s how to find the right answers and turn them into strong protections for your intellectual property assets – and your brand.
+Here’s how to find the answers that will protect your intellectual property assets and your brand.

 - The basics of intellectual property, copyright, and trademark law